David397L/CSE-BibTeX-bibliography-styles/README.md

 This is the most recent (2024) edition of the CSE manual of style.

+My intention then is to carry on and implement the manual in full, or as far as reasonably possible.

 If you use any of these files, please consider giving me a star if you liked the results, or let me know if you didn't.
 If you would like to develop anything further, please make a pull request.

 Happy BibTeXing!